-The amendment to our Restated Certificate of Incorporation, as amended, will not affect the par value of our common stock per Share, which will remain \$0.02.
+The Reverse Stock Split will not affect the par value of our common stock per Share, which will remain \$0.02.
 As a result, as of the effective time of the Reverse Stock Split, the stated capital attributable to common stock and the additional paid-in capital account on our balance sheet will not change due to the Reverse Stock Split.
 Reported per Share net income or loss will be higher because there will be fewer Shares outstanding.